 - The patient agrees to see the physician at Comprehensive Pain Management if the physician feels it is necessary to change the patient’s dosage.
 If the physician suspects the patient is not following his/her orders when asked to cease use of controlled substances, the patient permits Comprehensive Pain Management to pursue remedies which will disable the patient’s driving privileges.

-- (This is giving the clinic absolute power on nothing more than a gut feeling,without evidence.
-Going after a patient’s drivers license is an abuse of power.
-This requirement is looking more like an implied threat meant to keep patients compliant.)
+- (This would be cruel and unusual punishment based on a gut feeling, without evidence.
+Going after a patient’s drivers license in this manner would be an abuse of position, looking more like intimidation to keep patients compliant.)

 - The patient understands not to drive or operate machinery when taking controlled medications.

 - (A patient can’t be compelled to not operate an automobile.
 An automobile is considered an item of necessity required for basic survival, ownership and operating privileges are outlined under state statues and can’t be rescinded by a private contract with an individual)